-Imagine visiting a place where the locals smile warmly when they see you, where you can freely explore beautiful and well preserved ancient temples, and where you can live like royalty on a modest budget.
+Imagine visiting a place where the locals smile warmly when they see you, where you can freely explore beautiful and well-preserved ancient temples, and where you can live like royalty on a modest budget.
 Where you can visit bustling cities, pristine beaches, and remarkable floating villages.
-Where as soon as you leave you begin dreaming of going back.
+Where as soon as you leave, you begin dreaming of going back.

-Know Before you Go
+Things to Know Before you Go

 - You’ll need to apply online for a visa prior to arriving in Myanmar.
 The cost is $50 for a standard 28-day visa and $56 to get express approval within 24 hours.
 They require that you upload a color photo that you can easily take yourself.
 Be sure to print your visa approval letter and onward flight itinerary prior to departing for the airport!